Mohamedelwali/ShellScriptDBMS/README.md

 ---

-# ShellScriptDBMS
+# 🐚 ShellScriptDBMS

 **ShellScriptDBMS** is a lightweight, menu-driven Database Management System implemented entirely in Shell Script.
-It allows users to create, manage, and interact with databases and tables from the command line, serving as an excellent tool for learning both database concepts and shell scripting.
+It allows users to create, manage, and interact with databases and tables directly from the command line — a great tool for learning database fundamentals and shell scripting.

 ---